MicrosoftDocs/visualstudio-docs/docs/debugger/using-tracepoints.md

 ## Considerations

-While tracepoints aim to make debugging a cleaner and smoother experience, there are some considerations you should be aware of when it comes to using them.
+While tracepoints are intended to make debugging a cleaner and smoother experience, there are some considerations you should be aware of when it comes to using them.

 Sometimes when you inspect a property or attribute of an object, its value can change.
 This is not a bug caused by the tracepoint feature itself, but it is worth mentioning that using tracepoints to inspect objects does not avoid these accidental modifications.